Effort Reporting Glossary

 A Federal Circular from the Office of Management and Budgets that establishes principles for determining costs applicable to grants, contracts, and other agreements with educational institutions.
 A-21 is the principal guiding document for Federal requirements for effort reporting.

-Occurs when an individual has committed him/herself more than 100%.
+Occurs when an individual has committed themselves more than 100%.
 This can occur when a faculty member applies for three proposals at 50% FTE each, thinking that not all three will get funded, but all three proposals are funded.
-Because the faculty member can only have a commitment of 100%, he or she would not be able to accept one of the three awards mentioned in the example above or renegotiate effort requirements on one or more of the awards.
+Because the faculty member can only have a commitment of 100%, the faculty member would not be able to accept one of the three awards mentioned in the example above or renegotiate effort requirements on one or more of the awards.

 An appointment type used when a faculty member has an approved compensation for hours in excess of 1.00 FTE.